phmatray/Ducky/docs/index.md

-# R3dux Documentation
+# Ducky Documentation

-This is the landing page of the R3dux Documentation website.
+This is the landing page of the Ducky Documentation website.
 You can add specific links that are important to provide direct access.

 > [!TIP]
 > Try not to duplicate the links on the top of the page, unless it really makes sense.